SSkybound/AsciiSnake/README.md

 # ASCIISnake
-Controls:
+Made for Windows OS only.

-Arrow Keys = Movement
+Controls: WASD = Movement

+A game I designed to look like an old Nokia game.
+Does anyone remember Nokia?